Elvis Presley Souvenir Photo Album (EPE, 1956) aka “The Second Tour Book”

 Part 2 – ON TOUR with THE TOUR BOOK

 On this day a huge cut-out of Elvis Presley was unveiled on the marquee of the Paramount Theatre.
 The unveiling was part of the huge upcoming LOVE ME TENDER PREMIERE (on November 15th).

-The photo to the right offers us a rare glimpse at an Elvis merchandise stand (inside the Paramount Theatre).
-Next to the prominent Tour Book, also visible are the EPE hat and the Sheet Music of Love Me Tender.
+This photo offers us a rare glimpse at an Elvis merchandise stand (inside the theatre lobby).
+Next to the Tour Book, also visible are the EPE hat and the sheet music of Love Me Tender.